arqtrad/archlit/article.md

 national characters, the documentation of actual, historical styles of architecture in Portugal becomes a legitimate endeavor both as a support for revivalist design and as one among many sources of ethnographic research.
-The former goal is spurred by the German-born Prince consort (later King) of Portugal, Ferdinand II's lifelong passion, the remodeling of the sixteenth-century *mudéjar*-style Pena monastery in Sintra into a Summer palace (1838--1885) [@anacleto:1997arquitectura, vol. 1, p.
-93].
-It results in a belated and somewhat derivative Medieval revival that spreads through Portugal and Brazil.
+The former goal is spurred by a detailed description of the Jerónimos monastery in Belém, near Lisbon, written in 1842 by the Brazilian military engineer and distinguished IHGB historian, Francisco Adolfo de Varnhagen (1816--1878) [@varnhagen:1842noticia].
+This and a number of other factors, including King consort Ferdinand II's artistic patronage, entail a belated and somewhat derivative Medieval revival that spreads through Portugal and Brazil.
 At first, the capacity and demand for revivalist buildings both in Medieval and Classical styles is concentrated among foreign designers, such as the Austrian baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for the Pena palace---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
 208], drives the operative need for the systematic study of historic Portuguese architecture.
+The first questions in this study are then: where to look for this historic architecture, and how to look at it.

-The Beaux-Arts architectural method, which by the second half of the nineteenth century is well established in the Portuguese-speaking world [@franca:1967arte2], provides a practical foundation for documenting historic buildings, if one accessible only to a small elite of formally educated architects.
+The Beaux-Arts architectural method, which by the second half of the nineteenth century is well established in the Portuguese-speaking world [@franca:1967arte2], provides a practical foundation to the second question---how to document historic buildings---, if one accessible only to a small elite of formally educated architects.
 Nevertheless, this practical method does not afford guidance for selecting, interpreting, evaluating, and transfiguring the meanings of, a body of national heritage that has yet to be grasped in a systematic way at the time [@rosmaninho:1993historiografia].
 Conversely, the intent of nineteenth-century literary studies, that of constructing an overarching ethnographic narrative of national identity cutting across all forms of literary and material culture, requires, among other specialties, an understanding of architectural principles.
 These complementary features of architecture and ethnography bring the two disciplines once again closer together over the last quarter of the century under the umbrella of anthropological nation-building.

 Around 1870, literary and philological studies stand at the methodological fulcrum of ethnography in the Portuguese-speaking world.